 Expenses are the costs incurred for business purposes.
 As there is no legal distinction between the owner and the business for unincorporated business the principle of reimbursing expenses does not apply.

-Companies From April 2016, the system of dispensations is being removed.
-Where expenses are reimbursed to employees and directors and them expenses were incurred ‘wholly, exclusively and necessary’ for the employee or director to carry out their role, then these will not need to be reported.
+From April 2016, the system of dispensations is being removed.
+Where expenses are reimbursed to employees and directors, and their expenses were incurred ‘wholly, exclusively and necessary’ for the employee or director to carry out their role, then these will not need to be reported.
 Be aware that necessary means ‘could not have performed the job without it’ which is sometimes quite a subjective point.